Create a checkout link

 The checkout links list. -

-Fill in the link's settings:
+Choose the donor, then fill in the link's settings:

 Click Create Link.
 Together returns a short URL of the form